Drew72-ita/UTXOscope/README.md

 ## Features
 - No external price feed — fully self-contained analysis using blockchain data.
 - ASCII-based heatmap visualization directly in the terminal.
-- Real-time tracking of new blocks as they are mined.
+- Real-time update as new blocks are mined.
 - Configurable price range and binning for different display resolutions.
 - Optional display of timestamps in Local time, UTC, or the current block height.
-- Automatic price area shifting when price movements exceed the displayed range.
+- Automatic (beta) tracking of price when price movements exceed the displayed range.

 ## Usage
 The tool connects to a local Bitcoin Core full node (bitcoin-cli) and scans recent blocks to build a heatmap of UTXO creation sizes.